PaddlePaddle/book/recommender_system/README.en.md

 Among these options, collaborative filtering might be the most studied one.
 Some of its variants include user-based[[3](#reference)], item-based [[4](#reference)], social network based[[5](#reference)], and model-based.

 This tutorial explains a deep learning based approach and how to implement it using PaddlePaddle.
-We will train a model using a dataset that includes user information, movie information, and rates.
-Once we train the model, we will be able to get a predicted rate given a pair of user and movie IDs.
+We will train a model using a dataset that includes user information, movie information, and ratings.
+Once we train the model, we will be able to get a predicted rating given a pair of user and movie IDs.

 ## Model Overview